hendrikb/vimfiles/README.md

 vim Installation
 ==

 Note: This is the lightweight distribution of my vimfiles.
-I mainly use it on my raspberry, and since I do not need most of the full features plugins nor latest features, this is a stripped down configuration.
+I mainly use it on my raspberry, and since I do not need most of the full featured plugins nor latest features, this is a stripped down configuration.
 Nevertheless, I did not adjust complile settings for this, therefor this is actually Work In Progress, but can be used as a good starting point

 Prerequisites (on Ubuntu & Linux Mint)
 ---